Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Study design

 Looking at the variables that eventually will be modeled as category-specific effects (i.e., they being ordered categorical) one can see that for \texttt{Architects' involvement} (Fig.~\ref{fig:hist-arch}) almost 90\% of the features do not have any architects involved.
 Additionally, for \texttt{Business value} and \texttt{Customer value} (Figs.~\ref{fig:hist-buss}--\ref{fig:hist-cust}) the distributions are comparable, where the first step, `No value', has been set 85--95\% of the time.

-After gaining some insight concerning the variables, we next turn our attention to statistical model development where we design, compare, validate, and diagnose statistical models to conduct inferences.
-(Fig.~\ref{fig:dataextracxtion} provides an overview of our statistical model development.)
+After gaining some insight concerning the variables, we next turn our attention to statistical model design where we design, compare, validate, and diagnose statistical models to conduct inferences.
+(Fig.~\ref{fig:dataextracxtion} provides an overview of our statistical model design.)

 All steps in the analysis can be replicated by downloading the replication package, and preferably install \texttt{Docker}.
 The empirical data used in this manuscript is unfortunately not generally available due to an NDA\@.
 However, we have generated a synthetic dataset so anyone can follow the analysis step-by-step, and reach very similar results.